dsmiller95/GitScripts/README.md

 # Git Scripts

 This is a repository used to collect some useful custom git scripts.
 Run `install.sh` once per computer, to link up the git command path.
-Run `deploy.sh` every time scrips change
+To test changes to the scripts, or to apply newly pulled down changes, run `deploy.sh` every time scrips change

 ## git clean-branches